northwestcoder/terraform-satori-audit-export/README.md

 **A Terraform config for creating GCP resources to receive Satori security audit data**

 - The following steps are meant as a quick-start guide.

 - The end result will be a new GCP project with an automation solution:
 	- when a message is received via Google PubSub to a certain topic, then
 	- extract Satori query/audit data, and then
 	- insert that data into a Cloud SQL instance (Postgres)
+	-

-- What you will need
+- What you will need:
-	- A (Google (Cloud)[https://console.cloud.google.com/welcome] account and the ability to create new projects.
+	- A [Google Cloud](https://console.cloud.google.com/welcome) account and the ability to create new cloud projects.
-	- A (Satori)[https://satoricyber.com/testdrive] account with admin rights.
+	- A [Satori](https://satoricyber.com/testdrive) account with admin rights.
-	- Access to a command-line and terminal session.
+	- Access to a command line / terminal session.

 - _GCP opinions:_